danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 ### Sliding log

 - Each request has a timestamp
 - Store a window of logs and sorted by timestamp (this could be done by using treeMap in java or other data structure implement the red-back tree)
 - When a new request comes, we calculate the sum of requests in the range of (currTime - windowSize, currTime). (logn to query)
 - If the amount of requests have exceeded the limit, then discard the request, otherwise accept it

-#### Pros
+#### Sliding log Pros

 - No boundary burst
 - Accurate

-#### Cons
+#### Sliding log Cons

 - Costy on request count calculation
 - Costy on storing the logs